RandomVOTVplayer/Goober-Generating-Station/Development plan (V0.1).md

 Development is split into phases so that I dont overwhelm myself with an ever growing task list. tasks or ordered by expected difficulty, with easiest being first, then hardest being last.

 ## PHASE I
+- [ ] fix the rod layout information
 - [X] construct recirculation pumps
 - [X] make annunciator panels
 - [ ] fix the circulation pump system. again.